200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-SurvivaloftheFemmest.md

 ## Author Comments (if any)

 This came to me in a hypnagogic hallucination where an androgynous young adult threw a bottle of nail polish at a monster like a Belmont throws holy water.
 The game grew naturally from that.

+## Judge Comments

+This deserves to be a semi-finalist at very least due to its innovative subversion of standard masculine sci-fi/fantasy tropes.
+Players triumph against their enemies through traditionally feminine ideals and graces, which are never put down or made fun of.
+Unique, charming, and definitely made me want to play at least one session. _- [Jacqueline Bryk]_({{site.baseurl}}/judges)